Rate of Return: Average Isn’t Real

 Average vs. Real Returns in History

-According to S&P Price data from Pinnacle Data, courtesy of Circle of Wealth, history proves out this phenomenon of disparate average and real returns.
+According to S&P Price data from Pinnacle Data, history proves out this phenomenon of disparate average and real returns.

 From 1971 – 2000 (29 years), average returns were 10.51%, while actual returns were 9.28%.
 In the 29 years from 1961 – 1990, average returns were 7.1%, while real returns were 5.96%.

-These actual returns here reflect only the impact of market losses.
-They do not factor in taxes, fees, and the fact that most people do not invest a lump sum at the beginning, but usually contribute monthly or annually, lowering overall returns, since not all capital is invested over the entire period.
+Nominal returns do not factor in taxes, fees, inflation, and the fact that most people do not invest a lump sum at the beginning, but usually contribute monthly or annually, lowering overall returns, since not all capital is invested over the entire period.

 If we accounted for these additional factors, actual returns are even lower than stated above.